Rotary Global Grant

 By creating a self-sustaining program using the “Train the Trainer” model, this project will build the capacity of indigenous birth attendants, thereby allowing them to provide evidence-based care to women and babies in their communities to improve birth outcomes.
 Birth attendants trained as Master Trainers will educate other birth attendants, expanding the project’s scope and sustainability.

-Some of the trainings required three different language interpreters (English – Spanish – Ki’che’).
+Some of the trainings required three different language interpreters (English – Spanish – Ki’che’ and/or one of another 21 Mayan languages spoken in Guatemala ).